Now accepting Proposals to host a workshop or webinar for the 2021 LIFT Conference Series, November 8-19, 2021!

-Download a pdf of the 2019 LIFT Conference Call for Submissions.
+Download a pdf of the 2021 LIFT Conference Series Call For Proposals.

-The LIFT Conference is founded on four values that encompass the purpose of the gathering:
+The LIFT Conference is founded on four values that encompass the purpose of the event:

 LEADERSHIP: This value denotes the roles conference attendees play in their respective campuses and communities.